vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/18_THE_NATURE_OF_THE_VEDIC_SACRIFICE/5_The_Materials_of_the_Sacrifice.md

 283

-The Brahman Ajīgarta fares very hardly at the hands of the narrator, and one motive in it is clearly the connexion of Çunaḥśepa with the family of Viśvä- mitra.
+The Brahman Ajīgarta fares very hardly at the hands of the narrator, and one motive in it is clearly the connexion of Śunaḥśepa with the family of Viśvā- mitra.
 The most that can be deduced from it in favour of human sacrifice is that it is possibly a far-off and dim reminiscence of a possible offering of the son of a king in time of distress as a sin offering.
 Obviously such a story allows us to see in it other explanations, for instance that it is an echo of the slaying of the divine king or of his son in him--if so, a very distant and dis- torted echo, or that it is due to totemism.
 In view, however, of the lack of better evidence of any kind for totemism or slaying the divine king,' the piacular explanation may stand, if it is realized that the tradition is clearly so distorted that we do not know what it means.
 The conclusion is an im- portant one in later India there are not a few traces of human sacrifice, and offerings to Kāli have taken place within recent years: the aborigines had clearly no hesitation in following certain forms of worship which involved human sacrifice,2 but the Brahmans remaine, like the Roman priests, superior to this particularly unlovable peculiarity of the human mind.

 The most important of all offerings in the eyes of the priest was certainly the Soma, as is proved by the fact that the Rigveda in the main is a collection based on the Soma sacrifice, though not exclusively devoted to it.
 The question of the origin and nature of the plant is insoluble: the efforts made to identify it have led to interesting investigations, but to no sure result, and the only thing certain is that the plant, which has been used in modern India as the Soma plant, is one which would not be considered by modern tastes as at all pleasant in the form of pressed juice mixed with water.
 We are unable naturally to say what would seem pleasant to the Vedic Indian: we know that surfeit in the drink had disagreeable results.
 Curiously enough too we do not know whether the drink was really popular outside the circle of priests, who took it sacrificially: there is just enough evidence in the Rigveda * to suggest that it was a popular drink, though the normal civil drink is Surā.
 This beverage was made from a decoction of herbs of various sorts, and seems to have had characteristics which ally it to beer on the one hand and brandy

 Either in India or elsewhere, save piacu- larly; see Lang, Magic and Religion (London, 1901).
-In Çunahśepa's case we should have to admit the custom of sacrificing the son in place of the king (Frazer, The Dying God, pp. 160 ff.) and to hold that the king really wanted a son in order to save his own life, all of which is absurd.
+In Śunahśepa's case we should have to admit the custom of sacrificing the son in place of the king (Frazer, The Dying God, pp. 160 ff.) and to hold that the king really wanted a son in order to save his own life, all of which is absurd.

 • For human sacrifice in Greek and Semitic